4 Simple Strategies to Boost Employee Engagement and Retention

 Julie warns against making the mistake of assuming work habits and culture will revert to pre-pandemic norms.

 “It is not going to happen,” she said.
 “Employees are looking for something different.
 They don’t want to give up that flexibility.
-They’ve taken a lot of time to look inward over the last two years and say, ‘Is this really what I want to do?’”
+They’ve taken a lot of time to look inward over the last few years and say, ‘Is this really what I want to do?’”

 For nonprofits and other organizations without much wiggle room in their budget, the good news is that employees are not necessarily looking for extra financial perks.
 Even under budgetary constraints, you can develop family- and life-friendly work policies and practices.